aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

       --provider vsphere > eksa-cluster.yaml
    ```

-    A production grade EKS-A cluster should be made with at least three control plane nodes and three worker nodes
+    A production grade EKS Anywhere cluster should be made with at least three control plane nodes and three worker nodes
     for high availability and rolling upgrades.:
     ```
       controlPlaneConfiguration: